This week in business - The Boston Globe

 NETWORKING

-Start your week by meeting other female business owners, entrepreneurs, and professionals.
-Bring friends, co-workers, and plenty of business cards.
-Monday, 6 to 9 p.m., 110 Grill South Bay, 1 District Ave., Boston. $5.
+Meet your peers, exchange ideas, and advance your career at Young Executive Networking Night hosted by Boston Young Professionals Association.
+Tuesday, 6 to 9 p.m., Troquet on South, 107 South St., Boston. $29 to $40.
 Register online or go to the business agenda on bostonglobe.com.

 NETWORKING

-Meet other entrepreneurs in your community at this monthly meetup hosted by business programming organization District Hall Boston.
-Wednesday, 8:30 to 10 a.m., District Hall, 75 Northern Ave., Boston.
+Join fellow entrepreneurs at this informal coffee meet-up hosted by community organization Female Millennial Entrepreneurs.
+Discuss goals and make connections with like-minded women.
+Friday, 11 a.m. to 12:30 p.m., Cafe Nero, 416 W. Broadway, Boston.
 Free.
 Register online or go to the business agenda on bostonglobe.com.

 Events of note?
 E-mail us at agenda@globe.com.
 Contact Anissa Gardizy at anissa.gardizy@globe.com.
 Follow her on Twitter @anissagardizy8.